SonalSavaliya/AirBnb-Price-Predication/README.md

 ### Data Cleaning

-Removed some columns which had greater than 30% missing values or didn't have meaningful insight Set dummie varible for NYC boroughs, room type and property type as they have multiple categories
+Removed some columns which had greater than 30% missing values or didn't have meaningful insight

+Set dummie varible for NYC boroughs, room type and property type as they have multiple categories

 ### Exploratory Data Analysis

-I asked a few questions for exploratory analysis which are the following:
+I asked a few questions for exploratory analysis which were the following:

 What is the price per borough? and I found Manhattan has a maximum price for Airbnb rental and then, Brooklyn, Queens, Staten Island, and the Bronx have rental pricing in decreasing order.